NYS Contract Case Pricing

-The New York State Department of Agriculture & Markets provides funding to subsidize the costs for certain disease tests for New York's livestock and poultry industries.
-This subsidy is intended as an aid in the early detection and surveillance of disease conditions that may threaten livestock and/or public health.
+The New York State Veterinary Diagnostic Laboratory and Animal Health Diagnostic Center (AHDC) under contract with the NYS Department of Agriculture and Markets provides reduced cost diagnostic testing to New York State livestock and poultry industries to aid in early detection and surveillance of diseases that may threaten the State’s livestock, poultry and public health.
 For more detail please call the Animal Health Diagnostic Center at 607-253-3900.
-The contract applies only to New York State food and fiber animals and horses.
-See NYS Contract Submission Form and NYS Contract Case Pricing.
+See NYS Contract Case Submission Form and NYS Contract Case Pricing.

 All tests that do not qualify for subsidization through the Animal Health Diagnostic Center's contract with the New York State Department of Agriculture and Markets will be charged at rates listed in the Test & Fee Schedule.

 - Tests requested by New York State veterinarians which do not satisfy the conditions of the contract stated below.

 - All samples received from out-of-state owners, whether or not the submitting veterinarian's clinic is based in New York State.

 - Tests performed for private purposes such as for sale, interstate or international export, or exhibition.